Capoala/Capoala.CmdLine/README.md

 > $ FileConverter.exe --convert -in "C:\test\inFile.txt" -out "C:\test\class.cs" :stringbuilder :array

-By changing the `InFilePathParam` and `OutFilePathParam` to be associated with `OutTypeStringBuilder` and `OutTypeArray`, we could then change where the paramter data is stored.
+By changing the `InFilePathParam` and `OutFilePathParam` to be associated with `OutTypeStringBuilder` and `OutTypeArray`, we could then change where the parameter data is stored.

 > $ FileConverter.exe --convert -in "C:\test\inFile.txt" -out :stringbuilder "C:\test\sb.cs" :array "C:\test\array.cs"